Premium Bond prize rate cut to 4.15%

 In reality, it’s only those with close to the maximum £50,000 who are likely to get close to this rate (on average – it could be more or less).
 While those with less than a grand are likely to win nothing at all.
 So they’re going to be better options for those with more cash, and less good for those with smaller amounts.

 The MoneySavingExpert Premium Bonds calculator usually gives a good indication of the wins over a year.
-However right now it’s showing some odd results, so it’s best avoided for now.
+However it’s not yet been updated to the new prize draw rate, so it’s best avoided for now.

 How they compare to savings accounts

-The highest paying easy-access savings account right now with no limit on the balance is from Metro, paying 5.22%.
-That’s better than the Prize Rate of 4.4%, and it’s a guaranteed return on all balances.
+The highest paying easy-access savings account right now with no limit on the balance is from Sidekick, paying 4.89%.
+That’s better than the Prize Rate of 4.15%, and it’s a guaranteed return on all balances.

 And there are even higher paying options with some restrictions.
-Santander pays 7% on up to £4,000 on its Edge Saver (though it requires a current account) while the Regular Saver from Nationwide offers 8% (though only on £200 a month).
+Santander pays 6% on up to £4,000 on its Edge Saver (though it requires a current account) while the regular saver from Principality offers 8% (though only on £200 a month for six months).
 These are likely better bets for your initial deposits.

-Plus, one-year fixes are still around 5.5% – so if you don’t think you’ll need the money for a year then these blow Premium Bonds out of the water.
+Plus, the top one-year fix is still around 4.8% – so if you don’t think you’ll need the money for a year then these could be a better option.

 However it’s worth noting that any prizes won via Premium Bonds are tax free.
 With interest rates increasing it could be you’re closer to going over your personal savings allowance, so money in Premium Bonds could help you avoid tax.